KDCinfo/dataflow/README.md

 The "Data Mapping Flow Analysis Tool" was conceptualized when analyzing a variety of `Jenkinsfile`s from multiple sources, and the environments, stages, and flows within each.

-- The primary thought here was to try to keep the flow simple (a sticking point in previous flow-recording app attempts):
+- The primary thought was to try to keep the flow simple (a sticking point in previous flow-recording app attempts):
-  - a title, and
+  - Cell content: Title.
-  - a data clump that can be expanded;
+  - Cell content: Data clump that can be expanded.
-  - a data node is either linked to, or simply follows other cells.
+- Data nodes are either linked to, or simply follow other cells.
 - Initialized: Nov 2024

 _